Program consists of threads of control.

 }

-Adapted from [an SC13
+Adapted from an SC13 presentation

 node_t* p = head;